-Children with ADHD need consistent breaks in order to make it through the day and don’t always know how to manage their brains and emotions, and since it isn’t always possible for them to switch focus during the day or verbalize certain questions and emotions, it can lead to frustrated children, parents, and teachers.
+Children with ADHD need consistent breaks in order to make it through the day and don’t always know how to manage their brains and emotions, and since it isn’t always possible for them to switch focus during the day or verbalize certain questions and emotions, it can lead to frustration in children, parents and teachers.

-Many moms have more than one child with ADHD, which means life can be a little manic if there’s no structure or tools that can be used to cope and create calm.
+Many moms have more than one child with ADHD which means life can be a little manic if there’s no structure or tools that can be used to cope and create calmness.
 Luckily, ADHD is more readily recognized today so it is a little easier for parents to learn how to make their child’s life and their household more peaceful.

 If you’re looking to help your child be calmer and more focused while creating a more serene environment at home, here are 5 ADHD strategies that you can start using:

 1. Embrace movement.
 ADHD children need to move and the sooner you can embrace the fact that your home will always be a little busier than most, the happier your home will be.

 2. Give them a break.
 Your child needs regular breaks in order for them to cope with everything that’s going on in their heads so why not reward them with a 10 – 15 minute break every time they complete a page of homework or a specific task.
 You could even turn a task such as getting dressed for school into a game to make it more fun.

 3. Add exercise to your lives.
 Exercise is so important for your child so find ways to incorporate some form of exercise into their week.
 Whether it’s playing a game of tag in the yard or walking the dog in the park, get them moving to help them expend some energy.
 Exercise is especially helpful just before you want them to start winding down for the night.